 All of the essays I post on this site will deal with ideas, and I don’t believe that the identity of a writer is relevant to whether his ideas are true.
-In fact, writing anonymously has a long history, and we seldom think less of, say, the participants in the debates over the American Constitution because they wrote under pseudonyms, and there are other documents from the ancient world whose author we simply don’t know.
+In fact, writing anonymously has a long history, and we seldom think less of, say, the participants in the debates over the American Constitution because they wrote under pseudonyms, and there are documents from the ancient world whose author we simply don’t know.

 That said, some people do like to know how an author came to have the views he does, so I thought I would share a brief intellectual autobiography for those interested.